Doing it the Amazon Prime way: A customer success story

 Word of mouth has been replaced by word of mouse (clever).
 In just a few clicks you can find out what’s in, what’s out, who’s hot, who’s not and get the download on pretty much anything.

 And it’s exactly what we do: 77% of us now check Trip Advisor before booking a holiday and 9 out of 10 consumers price check a product on Amazon. (source)

 Even after finding a product on a competitor’s website, 90% of people will head to Amazon and search for the same product.
-If consumers, especially those who are Amazon Prime members, can find the product they are looking for on Amazon, they are much more likely to make a purchase there than with other online retailers.
+If consumers can find the product they are looking for on Amazon, they are much more likely to make a purchase there than with other online retailers.

 However, this also means that, although technically better informed, customers are potentially overwhelmed by an ocean of information.
 It can mean they need more, not less, from the person they interact with.

 Continually top of the American Customer Satisfaction Index, Amazon has made no secret of it’s laser-focus on customer needs.

 As Amazon’s Jeff Bezos said in the 2018 Amazon annual report:

 “There are many ways to center a business.
 You can be competitor focused, you can be product focused, you can be technology focused, you can be business model focused, and there are more.
 But in my view, obsessive customer focus is by far the most important.
 Even when they don’t yet know it, customers want something better, and your desire to delight customers will drive you to invent on their behalf.”